FriendsOfVictoire/WidgetDisqusBundle/README.md

-Victoire CMS Disqus Bundle
+Victoire  Disqus Bundle
 ============

-Need to add a disqus in a victoire cms website ?
+Need to add a disqus in a victoire website ?
 Get this disqus bundle and so on

 First you need to have a valid Symfony2 Victoire edition.